 Cruise lines sell rooms with an obstructed view, which means part of the view out of your balcony or porthole window is blocked by something.
 It can be a lifeboat or another structure that prohibits you from getting your picture-perfect ocean view.

-First and foremost, you would be amazed how many people think they do not mind having their view obstructed, only to realize later they really did not like it.
+First and foremost, you would be amazed how many people think they will not mind having their view obstructed, only to realize later they really did not like it.

 In addition, during lifeboat drills, there can be a noise bleed issue from lifeboats being lowered and raised.
 The good news is drills are usually relegated to when your ship is in port, but if you opt to go back to your room for a nap, that can be an issue.